mu-ni/memo/bq/14principles.md

 - Tell me about a time when you had to step up and disagree with a team members approach.
-  1. framework, over-designed - native code, not import unnecessary dependencies, not make project complicates
+  1. framework, over-designed - native code, not import unnecessary dependencies, not make project complicates cron job, expression or framework
-  2. db denormalization, get result quickly - redundant data
+  2. db denormalization, get result quickly - redundant data user's courses, join search or just save to user table as a list

 - If your direct manager was instructing you to do something you disagreed with, how would you handle it?
   Although most of time he is correct